Protecting our Rights

 Small Business: Small businesses are a crucial part of our economy, and Elizabeth knows we have to invest in small business owners, especially during times of crisis.
 She works to ensure Virginia is a welcoming place to start and grow a small business and co-patroned legislation to establish the Retail Small Business Grant Program and Fund to support our small businesses.

 Racial and Social Justice

 Our Commonwealth’s legacy of racial oppression and inequitable practices and policies have created unjust disparities for Black and Brown members of our community across all measures of well-being, including health and wealth.

 Systemic racism has pervaded our institutions since Virginia’s founding and we have significant work to do to dismantle white supremacy.
 We need to make sure our government is providing equitable opportunities and access to healthcare, education, housing, transportation, and economic opportunity, and that our work to fight climate change is environmentally just.

 Climate change is not only a national emergency, but is also a state and local emergency.
-Elizabeth will build on her significant progress to fight climate change at the local level as a member of the General Assembly.

 Paid for and authorized by Elect Elizabeth Bennett-Parker